HRizwan1/2019-team-06f/reports/sprint-06/report.md

 ### Project Goals:

 * Incorporating HashiCorp Vault for data encryption and to secure SQL databases and RSA Keys.
-* Destroy and rebuild all servers on each team members machine, incorporating vault
+* Destroy and rebuild all servers on each team members machine, incorporating vault.
 * Design responsive web design using CSS media queries in order to adapt the layout on devices such as mobile and ipads.
 * Fix issue: The delete user page is unable to delete users that have uploaded pictures due to a foreign key constraint.
 * Resolve issue: The current version of MariaDB that we are running doesn't have file key management which is necessary for database encryption.